Computing the noncommutative inner rank by means of operator-valued free probability theory: Approximations of Cauchy transforms for operator-valued semicircular elements

 \subsection{A fixed point iteration for \texorpdfstring{$G_s$}{Gs}}

-In \cite{HRFS2007}, it was shown (actually under some weaker hypothesis regarding $\eta$) that approximations of $G_s$ can be obtained via a certain fixed point iteration (for a slightly modified function in place of $G_s$) which is built upon the characterizing equation \eqref{eq:opval_semicircular_Cauchy}.
+In \cite{HRFS2007} it was shown (actually under some weaker hypothesis regarding $\eta$) that approximations of $G_s$ can be obtained via a certain fixed point iteration (for a slightly modified function in place of $G_s$) which is built upon the characterizing equation \eqref{eq:opval_semicircular_Cauchy}.
 In this way, the function $G_s$ becomes easily accessible to numerical computations.
-In fact, the complete fully matricial extension $(G^{(n)}_s)_{n=1}^\infty$ can be computed in this way as the results which we are going to discuss below readily apply to each level $G^{(n)}_s$; to this end, we just have to replace $\B$ by $M_n(\B)$ and $\eta$ by its amplification $\eta^{(n)}$, respectively.

-We recall the precise result which was achieved in \cite{HRFS2007}.
+We recall the result which was achieved in \cite{HRFS2007}.

 \begin{theorem}[Proposition 3.2, \cite{HRFS2007}] Let $\B$ be a unital $C^\ast$-algebra and let $\eta: \B \to \B$ be a positive linear map (not necessarily completely positive).
 Fix $b\in \B$.
 We define a holomorphic function $h_b: \H^-(\B) \to \H^-(\B)$ by $h_b(w) := (b - \eta(w))^{-1}$ for every $w\in \H^-(\B)$.
 Then, $h_b$ has a unique fixed point $w_\ast$ in $\H^-(\B)$ and, for every $w_0\in\H^-(\B)$, the sequence $(h_b^n(w_0))_{n=0}^\infty$ of iterates converges to $w_\ast$. \end{theorem}